-Aggregation of Related Fee Based Accounts (For accounts custodied at Raymond James): We aggregate fee-based accounts for billing purposes based primarily on information provided by financial advisors and clients.
-It is your obligation to notify your financial advisor if there are accounts that you believe should be included as "related."
-Upon your request, we will aggregate your related fee-based accounts for billing purposes so that each account pays a Fee under the disclosed program fee schedule that is calculated on the basis of the total combined Account Value of all related accounts ("Relationship Value"), although, we reserve the right to determine whether accounts are "related."
-In general, related accounts are typically combined based on how you instruct your financial advisor to link your accounts for the delivery of account statements, trade confirmations, and other forms of client communications (for example, the combination of accounts contained in an account statement delivery packet delivered to a unique address).
-However, your financial advisor may consider additional accounts even when account statements are being delivered to multiple addresses.
+Aggregation of Related Fee Based Accounts (For accounts custodied at Raymond James)

+We aggregate fee-based accounts for billing purposes based primarily on information provided by IARs and clients.
+It is your obligation to notify your IAR if there are accounts that you believe should be included as "related."
+Upon your request, we will aggregate your related fee-based accounts for billing purposes so that each account pays a fee under the disclosed program fee schedule that is calculated on the basis of the total combined Account Value of all related accounts ("Relationship Value"), although, we reserve the right to determine whether accounts are "related."
+In general, related accounts are typically combined based on how you instruct your IAR to link your accounts for the delivery of account statements, trade confirmations, and other forms of client communications (for example, the combination of accounts contained in an account statement delivery packet delivered to a unique address).
+However, your IAR may consider additional accounts even when account statements are being delivered to multiple addresses.
 Combining related accounts effectively acts as a discount to the standard program fee schedule by allowing you to achieve a lower breakpoint rate as your Relationship Value increases.
-As a result, it is important for you to consult with your financial advisor, as factors other than the social security number or tax identification number may be considered by the financial advisor when combining accounts for fee billing purposes.
+As a result, it is important for you to consult with your IAR, as factors other than the social security number or tax identification number may be considered by the IAR when combining accounts for fee billing purposes.

-Non-Billable Assets (For accounts custodied at Raymond James): Certain securities or other investments may be held in your Advisory account and designated as non-billable assets.
+Non-Billable Assets (For accounts custodied at Raymond James):

+Certain securities or other investments may be held in your Advisory account and designated as non-billable assets.
 There are two primary categories of non-billable assets: Client-designated and Raymond James-designated ("RJ-designated").
-Client-designated non-billable assets may be designated by financial advisors that do not wish to collect an advisory fee on certain assets, while RJ-designated non-billable assets are designated by our custodian, Raymond James.
-For example, a financial advisor may make an arrangement with you to hold a security or investment that the financial advisor did not recommend.
-Or you may wish to hold a security or investment for an extended period of time and do not want your financial advisor to sell the security for the foreseeable future.
-In these cases, your financial advisor may elect to waive the Fee on this investment or security but allow it to be held in your advisory account.
+Client-designated non-billable assets may be designated by IARs that do not wish to collect an advisory fee on certain assets, while RJ-designated non-billable assets are designated by our custodian, Raymond James.
+For example, a IAR may make an arrangement with you to hold a security or investment that the IAR did not recommend.
+Or you may wish to hold a security or investment for an extended period of time and do not want your IAR to sell the security for the foreseeable future.
+In these cases, your IAR may elect to waive the fee on this investment or security but allow it to be held in your advisory account.
 Assets designated by you as temporarily exempt from the advisory fee fall into the Client-designated category.
-Alternatively, we may determine that certain securities and other investments may be held in an advisory account trusts ("UITs") purchased with a front-end sales charge through us within the last two years, and certain primary market offerings with embedded commissions).
-Certain mutual funds converted to advisory fee eligible share classes may become eligible for fee billing, if held for at least one year from the trade date where commissions were incurred.
+Alternatively, we may determine that certain securities and other investments may be held in an advisory account but are temporarily not eligible for the fee (mutual funds, market-linked notes and market-linked certificates of deposit, and unit investment trusts ("UITs") purchased with a front-end sales charge through us within the last two years, and certain primary market offerings with embedded commissions).
+Certain mutual funds converted to advisory fee eligible share classes may become eligible if held at least one year, subject to certain conditions.
+Certain primary market offerings with embedded commissions become eligible for fee billing, if held for at least one year from the trade date where commissions were incurred.
 Non-billable assets are not included in the Account Value when calculating the applicable advisory fee.